Multilingualism

 Leading zero

-Here, define whether a leading zero should be shown or not.
+Use this option to specify whether a leading zero should be displayed or not.

-Define how many decimal places should be shown here.
+Specify here how many decimal places should be displayed.

 Example

-Resets all format settings back to the default settings for the selected locale.
+Resets all format settings to the default settings for the selected location.

 Decimal separator